Joint Attention¶

 --ja-windowis set to a value greater than 0, a sliding window of that many frames is maintained per object.
 An object's joint attention is confirmed only if it appeared in the raw JA set for at leastja_window_threshfraction of the frames in the window.
 This smooths out momentary flickers. -

 Running percentage.
-For each object, MindSight tracks
+MindSight tracks

 stateDiagram-v2